chamomile

 1. Agullo G, Gamet-Payrastre L, Fernandez Y, Anciaux N, Demigne C, Remesy C. Comparative effects of flavonoids on the growth, viability, and metabolism of a colonic adenocarcinoma cell line (HT29 cells).
 Cancer Lett 1996; 105(1): 61-70.

 2. Amsterdam JD, Shults J, Soeller I, Mao JJ, Rockwell K, Newberg AB.
-Chamomile (Matricaria recutita) May Have Antidepressant Activity in Anxious Depressed Humans-An Exploratory Study.
+Chamomile (Matricaria recutita) May Have Antidepressant Activity in Anxious Depressed Humans Exploratory Study.
 Alternative therapies in health and medicine.
 2012;18(5):44.3.
 Emami A, Nsyhy SH, Mehrgan A.[ Handbook of medicinal herbs institute of historical studies Islamic and complementary medicine].
 Tehran: Abzh Publication;2010:836-67.[in Persian].

 4. Falconer, D.S.
 2002.
 Introduction to quantitative genetics.
 Ronald Press, New York.
 Pp: 725.

-6. Heidari MR, Dadollahi Z, Mehrabani M, Mehrabi H, Pourzadeh‐Hosseini M, Behravan E, et al. Study of Antiseizure Effects of Matricaria recutita Extract in Mice.
+6. Heidari MR, Dadollahi Z, Mehrabani M, Mehari H, Pour Zadeh‐Hosseini M, Behravan E, et al. Study of Antiseizure Effects of Matricaria Recutita Extract in Mice.
 Ann NY Acad Sci 2009; 1171(1): 300-4.

-8. Koga T, Moro K, Terao Y. protective effect of a vitamin E analog phosphatidylchromanol, against oxidative hemolysis of human erythrocytes.
+8. Koga T, Moro K, Terao Y. Protective effect of a vitamin E analog phosphatidyl chromanol, against oxidative hemolysis of human erythrocytes.
 Lipid 1998; 3: 589-95.

 9. Kováčik J, Klejdus B, Bačkor M. Nitric oxide signals ROS scavenger-mediated enhancement of PAL activity in nitrogen-deficient Matricaria chamomilla roots: side effects of scavengers.
 Free Radical Biol Med 2009; 46(12): 1686-93.